 Programs and Services

-In a high-risk pregnancy (premature labor, congenital fetal abnormality, or health problem in the mother posing a risk to herself or the fetus), the family is followed by a team of obstetricians and neonatologists who provide advice, treatment and follow-up during pregnancy and after delivery.
+In a high-risk pregnancy (premature labor, congenital fetal abnormality or health problem in the mother posing a risk to herself or the fetus), the family is followed by a team of obstetricians, neonatologists and other specialists who provide advice, treatment and follow-up during pregnancy and after delivery.
 When a birth defect is diagnosed early in the pregnancy, the Fetal Diagnostic and Treatment Group (FDTG) works closely with the parents to provide them with information about the diagnosis, prognosis, treatments, and possible procedures during the pregnancy or after the birth.
-This team is comprised of geneticists, surgeons, maternal-fetal medicine specialists, neonatologists, cardiologists, nephrologists, and nurses, who meet regularly to discuss the various cases.
+This team is comprised of geneticists, surgeons, maternal-fetal medicine specialists, neonatologists, cardiologists, nephrologists, and nurses, who meet regularly to discuss various cases.

-The neonatal transport team of the Montreal Children’s Hospital involved a group of nurses and respiratory therapists who have advanced training in neonatal transport medicine.
-They are working in collaboration with consulting MDs at the Montreal Children’s Hospital's NICU and they are covering the transport services 24/7.
+The neonatal transport team of the Montreal Children’s Hospital is composted of a group of nurses and respiratory therapists who have advanced training in neonatal transport medicine.
+They are working in collaboration with consulting MDs at the Montreal Children’s Hospital’s NICU and they are covering the transport services 24/7.
 More than 400 babies are transported annually for emergent stabilization and consultation from more than 50 centers in Quebec.
-The transport admissions to the NICU represent 40% of all NICU admissions at the MCH.
-The transport team utilizes state of the art equipment specially designed for neonatal transport, mirroring the standards of care found in neonatal critical care units as well as national and international recommendations for neonatal transport.
+The transport admissions to the NICU represent more than 40% of all NICU admissions at the MCH.
+The transport team utilizes state of the art equipment specially designed for neonatal transport, mirroring the standards or care found in neonatal critical units as well as national and international recommendations for the neonatal transport.
 When a patient’s transport is requested from a referring center, the team is mobilized as fast as possible.
 The medical team from the NICU is also available to answer questions or to provide assistance regarding patient management.

 The MCH Neonatal Transport Program is a participating member of the Canadian Neonatal Transport Network (CNTN) which integrates comparative data and benchmarking from many transport programs across Canada.
 The objective is to improve neonatal transport outcomes through sharing evidence based practice within the Canadian Neonatal Network (CNN).

-The Neonatal Outreach Program provides training and support to physicians, nurses, and respiratory therapists at referring centres.
-In addition to helping interested hospitals establish a neonatal resuscitation program (NRP) and reviewing pertinent referred cases, there is also a didactic teaching curriculum about common neonatal presentations and emergencies.
-The Neonatal Outreach Program will also be adding in-site simulations within interested sites to augment learning.
+The Neonatal Outreach Program provides training and support to physicians, nurses, and respiratory therapists at referring centers.
+In additional to helping interested hospitals establish a neonatal resuscitation program (NRP) and reviewing pertinent referred cases, there is also a didactic curriculum about common neonatal presentations and emergencies.
+The Neonatal Outreach Program also uses in site simulations within interested sites to augment learning.

 Education and Training